panther-labs/tutorials/aws-security-logging/README.md

 CloudTrail can capture two main types of events:

-* Control Plane: Management operations performed on resources.
-These events apply to all AWS services, and can be configured to capture Read or Write events (e.g., mike created a S3 bucket called production-secrets).
+* **Control Plane**: Management operations performed on resources.
+These events apply to all AWS services, and can be configured to capture Read or Write events (e.g., mike created a S3 bucket called `production-secrets`).
-* Data Plane: Operations performed directly on resources.
-These types of events are limited to S3 and Lambda specific calls (e.g., jill downloaded a S3 object froms3://production-secrets/app/secret.txt).
+* **Data Plane**: Operations performed directly on resources.
+These types of events are limited to S3 and Lambda specific calls (e.g., jill downloaded a S3 object from `s3://production-secrets/app/secret.txt`).

 Before enabling data plane logging, be mindful of the pricing implications.
 Data plane settings must also be explicitly set, whereas the default operation for CloudTrail is to log events from the control plane.